k1moradi/MachineLearningSynapsePhysiology/Readme.md

-# A library to make deep learning or random forest model of synaptic physiology
+# A library to make deep learning or random forest models of synaptic physiology
 I designed this library as part of my Ph.D. project.
 It is around a thousand lines of Python code and based on TensorFlow and Scikit-Learn.
 It allows quick testing of the latest machine learning technologies to make a predictive model of synapses, and test the predictive power of models.

 ## Dependencies